-Charges for the physical examination and other required tests are to be paid by the visa applicant directly to the examining physician’s practice.
-Total standard fee is $270, which includes the blood test, urine test, chest x-ray and the physical examination.
-If further testing is needed additional fees my apply, like sputum smears and culture testing for TB, drug screening test, pregnancy test, etc. Vaccination fee varies from $20 to $200 depending on age and vaccines required.
+Visa applicants must directly pay the examining physician’s office for the medical examination and other required tests.
+The standard fee is $270, which includes a blood test, urine test, chest x-ray and the physical examination.
+If further testing is needed – such as sputum smears or tests for tuberculosis (TB), drug screening or pregnancy — additional fees may apply.
+Vaccination fee varies from $20 to $200 depending on the applicant’s age and the vaccines required.

 During The Medical Exam:

 The medical examination will include a medical history review, physical examination, and (for applicants 15 years of age or older) chest x-ray, blood test and urine test.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention (CDC) website.

 United States Immigration Law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of an immigrant visa.
 Instructions and procedural guides direct panel physicians who conduct immigrant visa medical examinations to verify that applicants have met the vaccination requirement, or that it is medically inappropriate for the visa applicant to receive.
 Current immigrant vaccination requirements are available on the CDC website.
 You can also read Frequently Asked Questions about medical examination requirements online.